-VLF sensors have been installed on four islands in the North Pacific Ocean: (i) Unalaska in the Aleutian Islands, Alaska; the Hawaiian Islands of (ii) Hawaii and (iii) Kauai; and (iv) Kwajalein in Marshall Islands (Fig. 2).
-PacNet sensors1 are modified Improved Accuracy from Combined Technology/Enhanced Sensitivity and Performance (IMPACT/ESP) sensors designed for long-range detection (Figs. 3 and 4).
-The gain has been set to a high level to receive weak, ionospherically reflected sferics, and the bandwidth has been adjusted to have greatest sensitivity in the VLF band.
-The sensors use combined technology that employs both time of arrival and magnetic direction finding methods in the data processing (Cummins et al. 1998b).
+VLF sensors have been installed on four islands in the North-Pacific Ocean:(i) Unalaska in the Aleutian Islands, Alaska, the Hawaiian Islands of (ii) Hawaii and (iii)

-These Pacific sensors work in combination with other Vaisala long-range lightning detection network (LLDN)
+Kauai, and (iv) Kwajalein in Marshall Islands (Fig. 2).
+PacNet sensors3 are modified IMPACT ESP (Improved Accuracy from Combined Technology, Enhanced Sensitivity and Performance) sensors designed for long-range detection (Figs. 3 and 4).
+The gain has been set to a high level in order to receive weak, ionospherically reflected sferics, and the bandwidth has been adjusted to have greatest sensitivity in the VLF band.
+The sensors use combined technology that employs both time-of-arrival and magnetic direction finding methods in the data processing (Cummins et al. 1998b).

-For quantitative applications of the PacNet/LLDN datastream, the DE and LA of the network must be sensors, which consist of National Lightning Detection Network (NLDN) and Canadian Lightning Detection Network (CLDN) sensors located throughout the United States and Canada.
-The ~200 broadband LF/ VLF sensors in these networks are not optimized for long-range detection but still provide important contributions to the overall network performance.
-The resulting long-range network, hereafter called PacNet/ LLDN, continuously monitors lightning activity associated with convective storms across the central and eastern Pacific Ocean, north of the equator.
+These Pacific sensors work in combination with other Vaisala Long Range Lightning Detection Network (LLDN) sensors, which consists of National Lightning Detection Network (NLDN) and Canadian Lightning Detection Network (CLDN) sensors located throughout the U.S. and Canada.
+The ~200 broadband LF/VLF sensors in these networks are not optimized for long-range detection, but still provide important contributions to the overall network performance.
+The resulting long-range network, hereafter called PacNet/LLDN, continuously monitors lightning activity associated with convective storms across the central and eastern Pacific Ocean, north of the equator.
 Additional sites will be added in the near future, expanding the network to the western Pacific.